SagarMaddela/Personal-Finance-Visualizer/README.md

-# 💰 Personal Finance Visualizer
+##💸 Personal Finance Visualizer

-A full-stack web application to help users track their personal finances.
-Built with React, Express.js, MongoDB, and Recharts.
-This submission covers **Stage 1: Basic Transaction Tracking** of the assignment.
+A full-stack web application that helps users track transactions, set budgets per category, and visualize spending trends.
+This project was built as part of a full-stack internship assignment and includes interactive charts, real-time data visualization, and MongoDB integration.

 ---